Pickering Town F.C.: Recent events

 In the 2005–06 season the club reached the quarter finals of the FA Vase the furthest in the club's history.
 The team eventually lost out to Nantwich Town.

 After an encouraging start in the 2006–07 season, results took a turn for the worse over the winter period, and a run of one win in eleven games led to the resignation of Mathie as manager on 6 January 2007.
 Within a week, the board announced they had appointed ex-Pickering player and Mathie's assistant Mark Wood as the new manager.

 The 2007–08 season saw the club finish in third in the NCEL Premier Division, their highest league position in over a decade.
 Off the pitch the club saw significant change and Pickering applied for promotion to the Northern Premier League.
 The club erected a removable fence for the cricket pitch side and improved the existing exterior toilet facilities.
 Ground development has continued with the club resurfacing and floodlighting the car parking facilities, adding new goals, corner flags and dugouts and improving the drainage of the pitch.

-Mark Wood stepped down as manager early in the 2010–11 season and he was replaced by Scarborough FC legend Mitch Cook.
-Cook oversaw a change in philosophy mainly focussed on youth and passing football.
-This approach had mixed success but the club eventually finished in a very respectable 7th.
+Mark Wood stepped down as manager early in the 2010–11 season and he was replaced by Scarborough FC former player Mitch Cook.
+Cook oversaw a change in philosophy mainly focused on youth and passing football.
+This approach had mixed success but the club eventually finished in 7th.
 Cook resigned just before the end of the season to take up the vacant managerial role at rivals Bridlington Town taking with him much of the playing squad.

 Following Cook's resignation the club invited applications and eventually offered the job to former York City player and coach Peter Vasey.

-They reached the Second Round Qualifying of the FA Cup 3 times (1999–00, 2001–02 and 2003–04).
+They reached the second round qualifying of the FA Cup 3 times (1999–00, 2001–02 and 2003–04).

 On 30 April 2013, the club won the North Riding Senior Cup for the first time in their history following a 3–0 win over Marske United.
 The goals were scored by Liam Shepherd, Liam Salt and Joe Danby in the second half.
 The game was played at the headquarters of the North Riding County FA in Stokesley in front of 439 spectators.
 The Marske United side contained future Premier League player Jordan Hugill.